virtual-labs/exp-piezoelectric-sensors-iitd/experiment/theory.md

 <img src="images/th3.png" style="height:50px; padding-left: 30px;"/>

-where <i>N</i> is the total number of samples in the time domain (here 5000) and <i>T</i> the sampling interval (here 0.001 second).
+where <i>N</i> is the total number of samples in the time domain and <i>T</i> the sampling interval (here 0.001 second).
 It may be noted that the VEE PRO dialogue box also provides the array <i>V_fft</i>.
 The user may use it directly if MATLAB is not available.
 Fig. 2 shows typical time and frequency domain responses expected if the experiment is correctly performed.

 <img src="images/th4.png"/>

-From the frequency plot, the user can identify the natural frequency of the beam as the frequency corresponding to which peak voltage response is observed (here about 10 Hz).
+From the frequency plot, the user can identify the natural frequency of the beam as the frequency corresponding to which peak voltage response is observed.
 The damping ratio can be calculated using the half power band method (Paz, 2004) as

 <img src="images/th5.png" height="70px"/>